-Although many cacti and succulents actually like a tight pot, there will come a time when you need to repot, or maybe you just want to take it out of it’s placates pot and put it in something nicer.
-But how do you know when a succulent or cacti needs repotting?
+Although many cacti and succulents like a tight pot, there will come a time when you need to repot, or maybe you want to take it out of its pot and put it in something nicer.
+But how do you know when a succulent or cactus needs repotting?
 Here are a few signs:

 - If you can see that the roots are tightly packed or sticking out of the drainage holes

-- If when watered the water just sits at the top of the soil and doesn’t soak through
+- When watered, if the water sits at the top of the soil and does not soak through

-- When the plant looks like it’s too big for the pot
+- When the plant looks like it is too big for the pot

 1. Remove the plant from its original pot.
-You’ll see that the root system is really packed and has probably been choking in that pot!
+You will see that the root system is really packed and has probably been choking in that pot!

-2. Open up the compacted soil and try to gently spread out the roots.
-Clear away the oil soil but be careful not to pull too hard or break them.
-It’s helpful to use a stick like a chopstick or stick to remove the old soil.
-Also look out for dead roots, which should be pruned off.
-You’ll want to choose a pot that’s bigger than the current one, but not too big.
+2. Open up the compacted soil and gently spread out the roots.
+Clear away the old soil but be careful not to pull too hard or break the roots.
+It is helpful to use a chopstick or stick to remove the old soil.
+Also, look out for dead roots, which should be pruned off.
+You will want to choose a bigger pot than the current one, but not too big.

-3. Place a few rocks at the bottom of the pot for drainage.
-Fill the pot about ½ full with potting mixture, put the plant on the mixture and add more of the potting mixture.
-You want to press the soil gently down so as to make it compact again.
-Do not water the succulents immediately after repotting.
-Wait a week to give them some time to adjust to the new soil.
+3. Fill the pot about ½ full with potting mixture, put the plant on the mixture, and add more of the potting mixture.
+You want to press the soil gently down to make it compact again.
+Do not water the plants immediately after repotting.
+Instead, wait a week to give them some time to adjust to the new soil.